ing-bank/lion/packages/select-rich/docs/DesignConsiderations.md

 ```
 The element with [role=listbox] and [aria-activedescendant] needs to be in the same dom as the
 elements with [role=option].
-Attempting to provide the ‘ideal api’ as suggested above poses a challenge:
+The challenge our ‘ideal api’ poses:
 since we would have two different doms (shadow and light), the aforementioned elements would not
 find each other<sup>(1)</sup>.